-Figure: .gitignore file with a record to not include .properties files
+Figure 8 - .gitignore file with a record to not include .properties files

 Java can read these files by the “key” names e.g. for this file, Java can reference “jdbcUser” within the program and extract the value.
 The advantages of this are: